Documentation Index

 stability | Volatile, Steady | How consistent is coverage week to week |

-priority_reasoning | Free text | Human-readable explanation of the priority assignment |
+notability_reasoning | Free text | Human-readable explanation of the notability assignment |

-scale field — all 12 themes are always active.
+Themes do not have a scale field — all 12 themes are always active.

 Theme intelligence

-Each theme has a rich profile including:- Signal count — total signals tagged with this theme
+- Signal count — total signals tagged with this theme

 - Trend stats — analytics across four dimensions (see below)